ashishraste/CarND-Path-Planning/README.md

 Their projected coordinates are then calculated based on past trajectory waypoints-size.
 This helps us in estimating their position while executing the current trajectory.
 We then determine whether the detected vehicles are or would be in the same lane, left lane or in the right lane.
+That leads us to decide what behaviour the ego-car should choose, as described in the next step.

 #### Behaviour Planning

 In order to drive safely and under legal constraints, the ego-car decides the next _state_ it wants to be in given current situation and state.
-A simple behaviour planner determining one among three states: {Keep Lane, Lane Change Left, Lane Change Right} is implemented in lines [141-162](https://github.com/ashishraste/CarND-Path-Planning/blob/cebfd7c144c75a046b0db5d2f120be138ff7b122/src/main.cpp#L141).
+A simple behaviour planner determining one of three states: {Keep Lane, Lane Change Left, Lane Change Right} is implemented in lines [141-162](https://github.com/ashishraste/CarND-Path-Planning/blob/cebfd7c144c75a046b0db5d2f120be138ff7b122/src/main.cpp#L141).

-The situation that this step assesses is whether there are one (or more) vehicle is in the ego-car's lane, or is in the left/right lanes.
-Based on this information provided by the [Prediction](#prediction) step, the behaviour planner picks the lane it wants the ego-car to be in.
-It does this by maintaining a _safe Frenet S distance_ of 30 metres from the nearby vehicles.
+The situation that this step assesses is whether there are one or more vehicles in the ego-car's lane, or are to the left/right of its current lane.
+Based on this information provided by the [Prediction](#prediction) step, the behaviour-planner picks the lane it wants the ego-car to be in.
+For example, if we see we're fastly approaching a vehicle in our current lane, and if there are no vehicles within a _safe_ distance in the left lane, then we decide to Lane Change Left.
+The _safe_ distance is set to 30 metres which ensures our ego-car wouldn't intend to change to a lane if there is a vehicle in that lane within 30 metres (Frenet S) distance in both forward and reverse directions.

-We also set a _car\_speed\_diff_ variable that is used to reduce the speed of the ego-car if it approaches a relatively slow-moving vehicle ahead quickly.
+We also set a _car\_speed\_diff_ variable that is used to reduce the speed of the ego-car if it approaches a relatively slow-moving vehicle ahead.
+This variable is further used in [trajectory planning](#trajectory-planning), as described in the next section, to tune the speed at which the controller reaches the individual waypoints planned.

 #### Trajectory Planning